Manipal Online M.Com Admissions

 Reservation policies

-After the releasing of cut off marks by the prescribed authority, a merit list will be prepared.
-Merit list will be prepared separately for JRF and assistant professor.
+After the release of cut off marks by the prescribed authority, a merit list will be prepared.
+The merit list will be prepared separately for JRF and assistant professor.

 The merit list will contain all the shortlisted candidates that have cleared the minimum cut off marks.

-Only 15% students who are on the top of ,merit list can be selected for Assstant Professors according to the UGC NET Qualifying Marks.
+Only 15% of students who are at the top of the merit list can be selected for Assistant Professors according to the UGC NET Qualifying Marks.

 No, the minimum qualifying marks will be released along with the subject wise cut off marks of UGC NET.